-- Emergency, transitional, social or council housing You can claim interest for loans if your property is used for emergency, transitional or social housing when leased or contracted (directly or indirectly) to the Crown, for example to Te Tūāpapa Kura Kāinga the Ministry of Housing and Urban Development (HUD) or Kāinga Ora, or to a registered community housing provider. - New build exemption A 'new build' is a self-contained residence that is issued a Code Compliance Certificate (CCC) under the Building Act 2004, confirming the residence was added to the land on or after 27 March 2020.
-The exemption generally applies for 20 years.
-For more information about what qualifies as a new build go to ird.govt.nz/property/ renting-out-residential-property or our guide Rental income - IR264.

-- Development or land business exemption The development exemption does not require you to have a 'land business' and applies to land that you develop, subdivide, or build on to create a new build.
+- New build exemption A 'new build' is a self-contained residence that is issued a Code Compliance Certificate (CCC) under the Building Act 2004, confirming the residence was added to the land on or after 27 March 2020.
+For more information about what qualifies as a new build go to ird.govt.nz/property/renting-out-residential-property or our guide Rental income - IR264. - Development or land business exemption The development exemption does not require you to have a 'land business' and applies to land that you develop, subdivide, or build on to create a new build.
 The development may be a one-off.
 The land business exemption applies to land held as part of a developing, subdividing, or land-dealing business, or a business of erecting buildings on land. - Approved build-to-rent exclusion This applies to land that meets the criteria of build-to-rent land and is approved by Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development (HUD).
 You can claim interest for loans if your property is recorded on the build-to-rent asset register maintained by HUD.